 The above knowledge is crucial because keywords are as much about your audience as they are about your content.
 This is because the way you describe what your business offers within content could be slightly different to how some customers may ask or search for it.
 That’s why performing your research before implementing and publishing is important.

 During your keyword strategy and the production of your content, ensure you have a mix of short and long-tailed keywords that you are focusing your content on.
 This is important because you need to ensure your content takes the audience on a journey, meaning it offers them value before and after they have made their decision.
-To ensure you are producing content surrounding these strategy, regularly undertake keyword research and use your findings accordingly.
+To ensure you are producing content surrounding these strategies, regularly undertake keyword research and use your findings accordingly.

 In conclusion; when executing your digital strategy, you need to research the appropriate keywords you wish to include within your website and content.
 By conducting this research, it allows you to develop knowledge on what your target audience is searching for online, the volume of your competition for that particular wording and also content topic ideas and phrases to solve your audience’s search queries.